hanfak/topics-to-learn/general-paradigms/functional programming/README.md

 - Intent of FP is for readability and understandablility
 - About what rather than how (procedural)

+## Properties

+- Pure functions
+- functional composition
+- lazy evaluation
+- High order functions
+- Immutability

 ## Pure functions

 - No side effects
 - Only acts on the inputs
+- Always returns the same outputs regardless the number of times called
+- idempotent
+- do not depend on anything that could change or have side effects

 ## Immutability